ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 54-Notes.md

 [29:08] - **teor**

 Yes, if everything goes well on the network, zebra can start up in 10 seconds or 20 seconds or something.
 We honestly haven't measured it because it's kind of gone by the time you go look at it.
 I think we'll just try it and see and if it causes any problems, we can delay the RPCs activating until they are ready.
-If it's a quick free index then I doubt it will be noticed.
+If it's a quick reindex then I doubt it will be noticed.

 [29:38] - **Sean Bowe**